Space capsule: Dragon 2

 The SpaceX Dragon 2 capsule first launched crew to the International Space Station on 30 May 2020 on the Demo-2 mission for NASA.
 Although originally envisaged as a development of SpaceX's uncrewed Dragon capsule which was used for the NASA Commercial Resupply Services contract, the demands of crewed spaceflight resulted in a significantly redesigned vehicle with limited commonality.
 The Dragon capsule was designed to be reusable.
 In fact, SpaceX has flown the same Dragon capsule to the International Space Station multiple times, with the first successful reuse occurring in June 2017.

 Active crewed suborbital space capsules

 New Shepard Crew Capsule

 The six-seat Blue Origin developed New Shepard crew capsule is a suborbital crewed spacecraft designed for human tended research and space tourism.
 The capsule can also fly uncrewed, carrying payloads and experiments.

 Active uncrewed orbital space capsules

 Bion-M

 Russian uncrewed capsules focused on space medicine; continuation of the Soviet Bion programme.
 First launched in 2013.

 W-Series Re-Entry Capsule

 An autonomous free-flying microgravity platform by the American company Varda Space Industries.
+First launched in 2023 and returned in 2024 after 8 months.

+Shijian 19

+A returnable experimental satellite developed by CASC and is reusable up to 10 times.
 First launched in 2024.